 What is the schedule for the weekend?

-Residential students are required to attend on Friday, Saturday and Sunday and will receive agendas for the weekend at residence hall move in on Friday and at Experience Stony Brook check-in on Saturday.
-Commuter students are required to attend Saturday and Sunday and will receive an agenda at check-in on Saturday.
-More information about check-in time and location will be sent to you via email in mid-August.
+Residential students are required to attend on Saturday and Sunday and will receive agendas for the weekend at residence hall move in on Saturday and at Experience Stony Brook check-in on Sunday.
+Commuter students are required to attend Sunday and will receive an agenda at check-in on Sunday.
+More information about check-in time and location will be sent to you via email in mid-January.